 In contrast to a permanent freehold interest, leases are granted for a limited term of years only and will get shorter with time.
 The nearer a lease gets to its expiry date, the less valuable the lease becomes which is why leases are sometimes referred to as “wasting “assets.

 A shorter lease should cost less than a longer one.
 Good news for a buyer?
 Not so simple, because a buyer will want to consider the cost of extending the lease and the premium payable for buying a lease extension rises exponentially with time; in other words the longer you leave it to buy an extension the more it will cost you.

 The attraction of a short lease is that there will be a smaller pool of buyers for it.
-Less competition has to be a bonus for any buyer in today's market.
+Less competition has to be a bonus for any buyer.

 What is classed as a short lease?

 Start considering the short lease issues when your lease has fewer than around 100 years left to run.

 The premium payable for a lease extension starts rising steeply when the lease is below 82 years.

 Valuing a short lease and valuing the cost of a lease extension.